 It's common knowledge that citrus fruit — including oranges, tangerines and grapefruits — are high in vitamin C. With the changing of seasons, the fluctuation of temperatures may be cause for the common cold.
-Citrus' cold-fighting abilities are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone transitional months.
-But the cold-fighting power of citrus is but one of its myriad health virtues.
+The cold-fighting and immunity boosting abilities of citrus fruit are well-documented, and it's nature's miracle that these fruits reach their peak during the virus-prone transitional months.
+But the cold-fighting power of citrus is just one of its many health benefits.

-For starters, the abundant vitamin C in citrus — one orange contains 116.2 percent of the daily allowance—reduces not just cold symptoms but also the risk of cardiovascular and inflammatory disease.
+For starters, the abundant vitamin C in citrus — one orange contains a whopping 116.2 percent of the daily allowance — reduces not just cold symptoms but also the risk of cardiovascular and inflammatory disease, plus it adds to an overall healthy lifestyle.
 The vitamin prevents free radical damage to cells, which is responsible for the inflammation associated with conditions like rheumatoid arthritis and for the oxidation of cholesterol which can lead to clogged arteries.
 A vitamin C-rich diet also lowers the likelihood of developing H. pylori infection, the bacterium responsible for peptic ulcers.

 With all of these phenomenal benefits, it's clear that those who already have their daily glass of orange or grapefruit juice shouldn't take it for granted.
 Prior to the 20th century, citrus fruit was an expensive delicacy consumed only on special occasions.
 Today, with the affordability of abundant citrus and all the gifts it gives your body, every day can be an occasion.